tagmate/wordpress-plugin/README.md

 9. Make sure the new version is added by going to [plugin's SVN repo](https://plugins.svn.wordpress.org/tagmate-io-code-snippet-installer/) and checking [the plugin link on WordPress.org](https://wordpress.org/plugins/tagmate-io-code-snippet-installer/)
 10. Good luck! 🤞

+ ## License: GPL v2 or later

+Copyright Hicham Abdelkaoui (hicham@tagmate.io), inspired by Thomas Geiger's Google Tag Manager for WordPress (https://wordpress.org/plugins/duracelltomi-google-tag-manager)

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.